 Most yule logs or Buche de Noel have log knots on the side of the roll but this one does not.
 Instead the log roll features the white and dark chocolate birch bark.

 This is a long recipe but worth it.
 To help with time, bake the cake a day ahead and fill with filling, then chill overnight.
 Make the birch bark candy day or two before serving.
 Can also make the buttercream frosting ahead.
 Tip: If you want to use canned frosting this will also cut down on time.
+This recipe was inspired by Sprinkle Bakes.

 How to Make the Yule Log